spectacle: new Music Service

 REFLECTION

-Onboarding — How can we streamline the backend onboarding process to make it easier for organizations to partner with Spectacle?
+• Partnerships — How can we make it easier for new arts organizations across Pittsburgh to partner with Spectacle?

-User Test Pop Up — How might we validate whether the pop-up actually felt the way we intended?
-Did the space feel whimsical?
-Did the mystery land?
-And is there untapped business opportunity in the physical space itself?
+• User Test Pop Up — How might we validate whether the pop-up felt the way we intended?
+Did the mystery land, and is there untapped business opportunity in the physical space itself?